How to Improve Your Relationship with Your Same-Sex Family and Friends

 Love God to Improve Same-Sex Relationships with Friends & Family.

-As Christians, it’s important to learn the fine balancing act of loving our neighbor, while remaining steadfast in our convictions and refusal to compromise God’s Word.
+As Christians, it’s important to learn the fine balancing act of loving our neighbor, while remaining steadfast in our convictions and refusing to compromise God’s Word.

 Despite what some might say, it IS possible to do both!